Skip to content

 I climb down from my perch and see LaLu unapologetically soaring upward toward the moon.
 I place my feet firmly on the ground, relieved that gravity’s pull feels familiar and comforting.
 Each of us will be facing a line we can’t cross to stand up for our own moral integrity and that of our country.

 It is heartening to see people from every profession take a stand.
-If you are in the law, stand up as two-thirds of the DOJ lawyers did when they were asked to defend Trump’s policies.
-If you are an academic in the areas of sciences, humanities, or the arts, write Op-Eds and inform the public about your research that supports fact-based decisions, as did Alan I. Leshner, CEO of the American Association for the Advancement of Science.
-If you know an immigrant in need, know their rights, walk with them, and have your camera ready.
-If you are a mom, dad, daughter, son, sister/brother, grandma/pa join protest movements such as No Kings, or just stand on a street corner at any time with a sign of your own making.
+Two-thirds of the DOJ lawyers did so when they were asked to defend Trump’s policies.
+Scientists, academics, unions, journalists, entertainers, and even some Republican politicians will suffer consequences, but they have chosen to honor American values.
+Most importantly, cultivating integrity is a practice for everyone, every day.
+If you know an immigrant in need, learn their rights, walk with them, and have your camera and your whistle ready.
+If you are a mom, dad, daughter, son, sister/brother, grandma/pa, join protest movements such as No Kings, or just stand on a street corner at any time with a sign of your own making.
 My sign says, “Freedom is not just for birds!
-Fight for America’s freedom…and LaLu’s!
+Fight for America’s freedom…and LaLu’s!"

 Read More